GraceBenson/db-assignment/README.md

 # db-assignment

 ## Getting Started
-Run <npm install> from the root, client, and server to install dependencies.
+Run <code>npm install</code> from the root, client, and server to install dependencies.